 All three patients recovered uneventfully with antibiotic treatment.

 Despite sampling of ringtail possums in Tasmania after the diagnosis of two human cases in 2011, no evidence of infection or exposure to F. tularensis was found in association with the two human cases .

 In September of 2016, tularaemia infection was confirmed in historical samples from two separate clusters of deaths in ringtail possums, from the Sydney basin in 2002 and 2003.
 The evidence of the tularaemia infection was initially detected using Next Generation sequencing by researchers and was confirmed with PCR testing and culture at the Australian Animal Health Laboratory in Geelong.
 This is the first diagnosis of tularaemia in an Australian animal.
 The infective agent in the Sydney ringtail possums was F. tularensis holartica and is very similar to the genomic material identified in the 2011 Australian human cases.

 As for all zoonotic disease, when tularaemia is on the differential list of diseases, appropriate infection control measures should be followed.
 When handling suspect cases cover cuts and abrasions with a waterproof dressing, wear gloves, use sedation or appropriate constrain to minimise risk of scratches and bites when handling animals and observe good hygiene.
 If a person is bitten or scratched by wildlife direct them to their local health authority.

-Animals that are suspected of having tularaemia should not be incised and the whole carcase should be sent to the NSW DPI Laboratory Services for exclusion testing.
-The carcase should be stored in the fridge and not frozen.
+Animals that are suspected of having tularaemia should not be incised and the whole carcass should be sent to the NSW DPI Laboratory Services for exclusion testing.
+The carcass should be stored in the fridge and not frozen.
 Prior to submission of samples please contact the NSW DPI Wildlife Coordinator.